seng438-winter-2022/seng438-a2-Hesham-E/Assignment2-ReportTemplate.md

 }
 ~~~
 * Test Case #1, ensuring the method works properly with correct data.
+Inside the Range we setup Upper to be 3 and Lower to be 1.
+No mocking is required for this test and based on the results getCentralValue() passes this test

 ~~~Java
 //Test Case #2